skoolkid/skoolkit/sphinx/source/commands.rst

 * more than one second of simulated Z80 CPU time has elapsed since the end of the tape was reached

+A simulated LOAD can also be aborted by pressing Ctrl-C. When a simulated LOAD has completed or been aborted, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.

 Fast loading can be disabled by using the ``--no-fast-load`` option.
-In that case, simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached.

-A simulated LOAD can also be aborted by pressing Ctrl-C. When a simulated LOAD has completed or been aborted, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.

 By default, ``--sim-load`` automatically selects an appropriate accelerator (if available) from the list below to speed up the simulation of the tape-sampling